Microdosing psilocybin with cacao

 It’s not always possible to start a day with yoga or other practices.
 Nice about microdosing is that it does not really take time.
-Our favourite recipe is to start the day with a microdose, cup of cacao and yoga flow.
-The dept and integration of this combination is very profoud.
-It’s worthwhile treating your on this special when you can ;-).
+Still, our favourite recipe is to start the day with a microdose, cup of cacao and yoga flow.
+The dept and integration of this combination is very profound and can be a journey of its own.
+It’s worthwhile treating yourself on this synergy when you can ;-).

 How often should you microdose?